Where am I?

 The Society of Jesus, commonly known as the Jesuits, is one of the largest religious orders in the Catholic Church.
 It was founded in 1540 by St. Ignatius of Loyola, a Basque nobleman and soldier who found God in all things.
 Since then, the Jesuits have responded to human needs in a variety of ministries throughout the world.

 In order to effectively administer their world-wide operation, the Jesuits have created geographical units called "provinces," each governed by a Jesuit priest who holds the title of Provincial.
-St. Louis U. High is an apostolate of the Missouri Province of the Jesuits.
-The Missouri Province includes all of the states of Missouri, Kansas, Oklahoma and Colorado along with part of Illinois; it also includes the country of Belize in Central America.
-Learn more about the Jesuits at the Missouri Province Web site.
+St. Louis University High is an apostolate of the Central and Southern Province of the Jesuits.
+This province includes all of the states of New Mexico, Texas, Louisiana, Alabama, Mississippi, Florida, Tennessee, Missouri, Arkansas, Colorado, Kansas and Oklahoma, as well as the Central American country of Belize and the Commonwealth of Puerto Rico.

 The identity of SLUH, as an apostolate of the Society of Jesus, reflects one of St. Ignatius' visions.
 In this vision Ignatius was placed by God the Father with Jesus the Son as a companion, and afterward he was inspired to work with Christ in the task of helping souls.
 Similarly, the Father partners SLUH with Jesus Christ in this same work.